Sextortion: Laws, Penalties, and Help for Victims

 According to Thorn, a technology nonprofit dedicated to combatting child sexual abuse, girls were historically more likely than boys to be victims of sextortion.
 Sextortionists were more likely to know their victims offline and make personal demands—for more images, sexual acts, or to stay in a relationship.

 Since 2022, however, researchers have reported a dramatic rise in financial sextortion.
 Financial sextortion involves demands for money and overwhelmingly targets boys and young men.
-According to Thorn, 90% of victims who reported sextortion to the NCME CyberTipline between August 2020 and August 2023 were teen boys.
+According to Thorn, 90% of victims who reported sextortion to the NCMEC CyberTipline between August 2020 and August 2023 were teen boys.
 Perpetrators in these cases are less likely to know their victims offline.
-According to the FBI, a "large percentage of financial sextortion schemes originate outside of the United States and primarily in West African countries such as Nigeria and Ivory Coast."
+According to the FBI, a “large percentage of financial sextortion schemes originate outside of the United States and primarily in West African countries such as Nigeria and Ivory Coast.”

-Is Sextortion a Crime?
+Is Sextortion a Felony?

-Sexual extortion is a crime.
-Several states have enacted laws specifically targeting sexual extortion, while others prosecute these acts as extortion, sexting, revenge porn, or child pornography, depending on the age of the victim.
+Several states have enacted laws specifically targeting sexual extortion, while others prosecute these acts as extortion, sexting, revenge porn, deepfake porn, or child pornography, depending on the age of the victim.

-• the sexual exploitation of children
+• sexual exploitation of children

 • child pornography